Ammar-Amjad/Leetcode/48. Rotate Image/README.md

-# Problem: 22.
-Generate Parentheses
+# Problem: 48.
+Rotate Image
 You are given an n x n 2D matrix representing an image, rotate the image by 90 degrees (clockwise).

 You have to rotate the image in-place, which means you have to modify the input 2D matrix directly.
 DO NOT allocate another 2D matrix and do the rotation.